rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

-# Kerberos Ticket Forging (Golden/Silver tickets)
+## Kerberos Ticket Forging (Golden/Silver tickets)

-The `forge_ticket` module allows the forging of a golden or silver ticket.
+The `auxiliary/admin/kerberos/forge_ticket` module allows the forging of a golden or silver ticket.

 ## Vulnerable Application

 Any system leveraging kerberos as a means of authentication e.g. Active Directory, MSSQL

+## Actions

+There are two kind of actions the module can run:

+1. **FORGE_SILVER** - Forge a Silver ticket - forging a service ticket.
+[Default]
+2. **FORGE_GOLDEN** - Forge a Golden ticket - forging a ticket granting ticket.

 ## Pre-Verification steps